joonsong-lee/contrastive_attack/README.md

 Check Requirements.txt

 ## Inference
+Adaface model is needed to get bgr image, there is additional line for Adaface. so you must set the key of Adaface is ada.
 ### Dataset
 if you wanna do single inference, there is no need to download extra datasets. but, if you wanna do some batch job. you need to modify code of run.py.